quartit/cybot_arduino/README.md

 # cybot_arduino
 Basic arduino project to run steppers with arduino

-This project is a very simple setup to driver steppers for the cybot robot arm.
+This project is a very simple setup to drive steppers for the cybot robot arm.
 Hardware you need :

 - Power supply 24V